Vyral/scott-hoffman/_posts/2020-07-27-q-whats-going-on-in-wake-county-real-estate.md

 It’s been one of the wildest years of all of our lives, but today I want to give you a quick update on what the Wake County real estate market is currently doing.
 The numbers might surprise you.

-We had 13,739 new listings in 2019, and that number dropped to 12,700 units so far in 2020. **This isn’t surprising,** given people’s fear of putting their homes on the market during a global pandemic.
+We had 13,739 new listings in the first seven months of in 2019, and that number dropped to 12,700 units so far in 2020. **This isn’t surprising,** given people’s fear of putting their homes on the market during a global pandemic.

 {% include pullquote.html %}

 As for closed sales, we had 10,319 at this time last year, and we have 10,193 units so far in 2020.
 This is down just 1.2%.
-The average sale price has actually risen 4.7% to $371,803.
+The average sale price has actually risen by 4.7% to $371,803.

 **The percentage of list price has remained flat from 2019 at 98.5%, indicating that we’re still in a strong seller’s market.** The average days on market remained flat at 28 days as well.